system76/docs/content/customize-dock.md

   - /articles/move-launcher
 ---

-Pop!\_OS and Ubuntu both contain an application dock on the bottom of the screen.
-You can adjust this preference, move the dock to the bottom of the screen, and more in <u>Settings</u>.
+Pop!\_OS and Ubuntu both contain an application dock on the screen.
+The location of the dock, as well as other dock settings, can be adjusted in <u>Settings</u>.

 ## Default Dock on Pop!\_OS

-Pop!\_OS includes a lightweight version of Dash to Dock, which is why the dock already displays on the bottom of the screen by default.
+Pop!\_OS's dock is positioned along the bottom edge of the screen by default.

 ![Stock Pop Dock](/images/customize-dock/pop-dock.png)

 ## Default Dock on Ubuntu

-Ubuntu includes a lightweight version of Dash to Dock, which is why the dock already displays on the left side of the screen by default.
+Ubuntu's dock is positioned along the left edge of the screen by default.

 ![Stock Ubuntu Dock](/images/customize-dock/ubuntu-dock.png)